It's a beautiful idea, isn't it? To leave behind nothing but footsteps!

 - using worn-out clothes instead of cleaning cloth

 Our grandmas wouldn't think of doing anything else, and we often spend extra money on plastic containing cleaning cloths and sponges!
-If you don't have any worn-out clothes right now, you can buy organic and compostable cleaning gear.
-Unfortunately, it won't fall into the category of "saving nature while saving money. "
+If you don't have any worn-out clothes right now, you can buy organic and compostable cleaning brush or compostable cleaning wipes.

 - soda bicarbonate, citric acid, and vinegar

 If you mix soda bicarbonate with an acidic substance, you will gain a powerful cleaning substance.
 It works well for old stains from tea or baking, for example.
-Vinegar can be used for dishwashing.
+Vinegar can be used for washing your dishes.

 I know that you still need to buy these substances in packages, so therefore they aren't indeed zero waste.
 The waste reduction lies in bigger packages, and lower amounts are required to keep your household clean.
 I also buy eco washing powder or eco washing machine tabs in a paper package.
 Making my cleaning and washing powders and liquid is something I want to try too.